Mulo-freepal/sb1-majhmmmd/PAZZLE_PRD.md

-# Product Requirements Document (PRD): PAZZLE
+# Product Requirements Document (PRD): REINFORCED

+## Tagline
+**Workforce you trust**

 ## 1. Overview

-PAZZLE is a platform that connects employers with workers through a structured, data-driven system.
+REINFORCED is a platform that connects employers with workers through a structured, data-driven system.
 Employers can search, review, and manage worker profiles with detailed background information.
 Workers have comprehensive profiles with personal details, experience, language